James B. Pendleton Student Research and Production Grants

 Definition of Research and Production: The words "Research and Production" are broadly defined to include such activities as various scholarly research projects, creative writing, photography, and film and video production.
 Projects MUST be part of work you are doing for a Park School class that has faculty supervision.
 This also includes independent study coursework in the Park School.
 These grants may also be used to fund travel to academic and professional conferences to present research or production.

-Projects in the pre-production or preliminary stages of production that will not be completed by December 13, 2013 are NOT ELIGIBLE for Fall 2013 semester grants.
+Projects in the pre-production or preliminary stages of production that will not be completed by May 12, 2014 are NOT ELIGIBLE for Spring 2014 semester grants.

 Proposal Package: The proposal MUST include a one-page, typed description of the research or production project, including what stage the project is at and what the anticipated outcome of the project will be.
 In addition, a one-page detailed projected budget listing anticipated or already incurred expenses related to the research or production project (including funding received to date from other sources for the same project) must be submitted with the written proposal.
 An insufficient budget may detract from the overall quality of the application.
-The proposal must also include a faculty recommendation form (attached to these guidelines) for the project and must be submitted by the faculty directly to the Park School dean’s office no later than FRIDAY, NOVEMBER 1st at 5 p.m.
-EST, in a sealed envelope and signed by the faculty member along the seal.
+The proposal must also include a faculty recommendation form (attached to these guidelines) for the project and must be submitted by the faculty directly to the Park School dean’s office no later than WEDNESDAY, FEBRUARY 12 at 5p.m.
+EST for the first round of applications, and TUESDAY, MARCH 18 at 5 p.m.
+EST for the second round of applications, in a sealed envelope and signed by the faculty member along the seal.
 Finally, a signed copy of the signature page (attached to the back of these guidelines) must be submitted.
 So a complete proposal will have all of the following: 1) a signed signature page, 2) one-page typed proposal, 3) one-page budget, and 4) completed faculty recommendation form that is in a sealed envelope and signed on the seal by the faculty member.
 NOTE: Do not wait until the last minute to request a faculty recommendation!
 ANY MATERIALS SUBMITTED IN ADDITION TO THE ABOVE STATED ITEMS (i.e., scripts, DVDs, etc.) WILL BE DISCARDED.

 Acknowledgement of Grant: All projects are required to acknowledge the grant in writing within the credits of the project.
 If no credits are planned for the project, an acknowledgement must be made in writing within the project.
 The correct acknowledgement of the grant is as follows: Ithaca College Roy H. Park School of Communications James B. Pendleton Student Research and Production Grant.